 Microsoft Windows, the world's dominant operating system, powers many of the world's desktops, laptops and netbooks, providing the software that other applications sit on and managing the user experience and application requirements.
-From early incarnations like Windows 3.1 and Windows 95 to current versions like Windows Vista or Windows 7, the OS has been an information technology staple few major companies choose to forgo.
+From early incarnations like Windows 3.1 and Windows 95 to current versions, the OS has been an information technology staple few major companies choose to forgo.

 Mobility spans a gamut of technologies, protocols and devices, but ultimately comes down to giving end users the flexibility to get their job done where and when their job requires it.
 From enabling wireless technologies like 802.11n networking and 4G wireless services like LTE and Wi-Max, IT professionals who master mobility give the business they work for the power to distribute their workforce in a flexible, secure and effective manner.

 Both wired and wireless networking, from 10G Ethernet to 802.11n, are the core connectors of modern business: Without them, companies might as well not even open their doors.
 Skills like LAN troubleshooting, WAN bandwidth optimization and proper firewall security are all essential to keeping communication open and business objectives being met.